essembeh/RegexTagForMusic/README.md

 * Try to find a variable named *FOO* in the *variables* section of the *type* in the configuration file
 * If the argument `--env` is passed, then try to find an environment variable named *FOO* (using `System.getenv(String)` API)

-Builtin variables values for file names `~/test/foo.mp3`:
+Builtin variables values for file `~/test/foo.mp3`:
 * `path` = `/home/seb/test/foo.mp3`
 * `dirname` = `/home/seb/test`
 * `basename` = `foo.mp3`